New iPhone 8 features may revolutionize Apple's phone design

 - New sensing technology

-One other rumored feature of the iPhone 8 is an iris scanner , which wouldn't be much of a surprise given that the Samsung Galaxy Note 7 has one, though Samsung's implementation is a bit slow and Apple isn't likely to include one unless it can improve the performance.
+One other rumored feature of the iPhone 8 is an iris scanner , which wouldn't be much of a surprise given that the Samsung Galaxy Note 7 had one and the Galaxy S8 is said to get the same.